I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 • Esc.

-Most likely, they will help you get into Bios, if you don’t know which keys to press, then start with them.
+Most likely, they will help you get into Bios; if you don’t know which keys to press, then start with them.

-If you purchased a computer with the G8 already installed, then it has the ability to enter the BIOS from under the system.
+If you purchased a computer with G8 already installed, then it has the ability to enter the BIOS from under the system.
 More precisely, not in Bios, but in UEFI.

 1. Press keyboard shortcut Win+C or move the mouse cursor to the upper or lower right corner;

-3. "Renewal and Restoration";
+3. "Update and recovery";

 4. "Recovery";